SaraElwatany/Maze-Game/README.md

-# ML Course Final Project - Gesture Control Game
+# 🧠 Maze Game Using Hand Gestures

 This project implements a gesture-controlled game using machine learning for gesture recognition.
 Players can control the game using hand gestures captured through their webcam.